 ECOlunchbox: A Mission-Based, Plastic-Free Lunchbox Company

-We are a mission-based social enterprise that uses the capitalist engine to educate and empower people to reduce their dependence on plastics.
+We are a mission-based B Corp and California Green Business enterprise that uses the capitalist engine to educate and empower people to reduce their dependence on plastics.
 We design, build and bring to market tools for change at lunchtime.
 ECOlunchbox is part of the plastic pollution solution.
 We invite our customers to join our community and purchase our products whether they are worried about their health, their pocketbook or the planet.
 A journey toward new habits can begin anywhere.

 I am delighted that our lunch containers have empowered tens of thousands of families to say good-bye to plastics at lunchtime.
 And by providing our earth-friendly lunch containers and accessories to help people green their habits at lunchtime, we hope to encourage them to move beyond using plastics in many other parts of their lives.

 Before I started ECOlunchbox, I worked for more than a decade as an investigative journalist and international humanitarian aid worker, so I knew how to do in-depth research.

 Researching plastics safety was tougher than I expected.
 Plastics manufacturers are secretive about their formulas, and the science addressing the effects of chemicals used in the petroleum-based material was still emerging in 2009.
 My research uncovered a number of questions about whether plastics are really safe and whether we can count on our government to tell us if they're not.
 I concluded that I didn't want my kids' food stored in plastic.
 I didn't want their hands touching plastic wrappers and metal bento containers, and then putting food into their mouths.
 It just seemed safer to reduce their exposure as much as possible due to the likely health risks and the damaging effects that plastics have on our environment.